shaneramey/landscape/README.md

 ## Features
  - Compare branches to compare environments
  - Sign off on production changes using GitHub approve workflow
+ - Cluster's name is the branch of the repo's deployment. master=production

 ## Core Charts
  - [common-chart](https://github.com/shaneramey/common-chart)